Addressing the unique care needs of older adults.

 Additional information and resources about the Age Friendly Health Systems Initiative and 4Ms Framework can be found at Institute for Healthcare Improvement.

-Join the Action Community
+the AHA Action Community

-The benefits of joining the Action Community include:
+The benefits of the Action Community include:

 - Redeploying and prioritizing existing hospital/health system resources.